-Anyone who’s made oxtail knows, it’s hardly challenging, needing only a few ingredients, but heaps of patience.
-Oxtail is a waiting game.
-The oven does all the work, slowly eliciting mouthwatering gelatinous flavours.
-If you’re ravenously hungry, as a winter belly tends to be, start the stew mid-morning to be ready for Sunday lunch.
+Anyone who’s made oxtail knows, it’s hardly challenging, needing only a few ingredients but, a fair portion of patience.
+Oxtail is a waiting game, although the oven does all the work, slowly eliciting its mouthwatering gelatinous flavour.
+If you’re ravenous, as a winter belly tends to be, start the stew mid-morning to be ready for Sunday lunch.
 It can also be made the day before and reheated when needed.
 After several hours in the oven, you’ll be rewarded with a sticky red wine sauce and spoon tender oxtail, ready for the weekend table.

-A rich meat such as this, needs somewhere to land, like say, fluffy mashed potatoes or maybe these rosemary roast potatoes.
-I rather like the idea of creamy parmesan polenta, but that’s probably my Italian side rearing it heads.
-I usually keep the vegetable sides light.
+A rich meat such as this, needs somewhere soft to nestle like say, fluffy mashed potatoes.
+I rather like the idea of creamy parmesan polenta.
+For a rich dish, such as oxtail, I like to keep the vegetable sides light.
 Perhaps steamed green beans or orange and thyme poached carrots.
 Bread will also help – for bowl mopping.
 A spectacular main deserves a classy finish.
-My spicy Cape brandy pudding will to put paid to any further ambitions of rushing off from the Sunday feast.
-Leigh, this one’s for you, my friend.
-Happy weekend.
+Here I would recommend my spicy Cape brandy pudding.
+It can only but be, a gratuitously happy weekend.